syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Keyboard-Navigation.md

 </div>

-// Add the following script to render Tab with keyboard navigation.
+// Add the following script to render the tab with keyboard navigation.

 <script type="text/javascript">
 $(function () {